softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 ### ChessPosition

 This represents a location on the chessboard.
 This should be represented as a row number from 1-8, and a column number from 1-8.
-(1,1) corresponds to the bottom left corner (which in chess notation is denoted `a1`).
+For example, (1,1) corresponds to the bottom left corner (which in chess notation is denoted `a1`).
 (8,8) corresponds to the top right corner (`h8` in chess notation).

 ## Testing

-The test cases in `passoffTests → chessTests.ChessPieceTests` has a collection of tests for the movement of individual pieces.
+The test cases in found in `src/test/java/passoffTests/chessTests/ChessPieceTests` contain a collection of tests that assert the correct movement of individual pieces.

 To run the tests, you can click the play icon next to an individual test, or you can right click on a package or class and select `Debug` or `Debug Tests in …`

 ![Debug Test](debug-test.png)

-## Recommended Order
+## Recommended Development Process

-For this project, you are free to implement the classes described above in whatever order makes sense to you.
+For this project, you are free to implement the classes described above in whatever order.
 However, it is suggested that you follow the principles of test driven development.

-- Execute the `BishopMoveTests.bishopMoveUntilEdge` test.
+- Start by executing the `BishopMoveTests.bishopMoveUntilEdge` test.
 - Observe what code is throwing a `Not implemented` exception.
 - Replace the code that is throwing the exception with something reasonable.
 - Rerun the test, debug, and continue implementing until the test passes.
 - Commit your changes to GitHub.
-- Repeat the above process for each of the other tests.
+- Repeat the above process for each of the movement tests.

 ## Object Overrides

-In order for the tests to pass, you are required to override the `equals()` and `hashCode()` methods in your ChessMove implementation and your ChessPosition implementation.
-To do this automatically in IntelliJ, select Code > Generate... > equals() and hashCode().
+In order for the tests to pass, you are required to override the `equals()` and `hashCode()` methods in your class implementations as necessary.
+To do this automatically in IntelliJ, select `Code > Generate... > equals() and hashCode()`.
 The default methods provided by IntelliJ should suffice.
 The `equals()` and `hashCode()` methods need to be more than merely a call to `super()`, and using 'Generate...' should do this correctly.
-Note, you must have already have finished implementing these classes before IntelliJ will be able to generate these methods.
+However, you must have already have finished implementing these classes before IntelliJ will be able to generate these methods.

 ⚠ NOTE: Although not required, debugging is often easier if you override the `toString()` method and return a concise representation of the object.

-### Pass Off Tests
+## Pass Off and Grading

 The `shared/src/test/java/passoffTests` directory contains unit tests that you will use to drive your development efforts.
-Once all the tests run successfully you are done with this phase.
+Once all the tests run successfully, you are done with the development work for this phase.

-## Pass Off and Grading

 To pass off this assignment, meet with a TA and demonstrate that your code passes the provided test cases.